RafaelBarbosatec/flutter_robot/README.md

 We not go do anything here in the moment.
 But you already can know that in `injectDependencies` method you will insert the code of inject the page dependencies and the `mockScenario` method you will insert the code of mock the specific scenarios.

 After then lets implements a base of your robot file.

-This will be responsible to initialize your widget, load AppLocalizations, interact with the WidgetTester API and other things.
-`
+`example_page_robot.dart`

 ```dart